-Online Master’s in Human Services programs could help you take your knowledge even further.
+Online M.A. or M.S. in Human Services programs could help you take your knowledge even further.
 You could prepare for enhanced roles on this track.
 Are you interested in leadership?
 Well, you could hone your career focus by choosing a concentration.
 Perhaps you would like to concentrate on counseling or administration.

 Often, you will find online M.A. or M.S. programs are aimed at working Human Services professionals.
-They may be perfect for those looking to take their careers in a new direction.
+These programs could be perfect for you if you are looking to take your career in a new direction.
 For example, perhaps you are interested in pivoting toward case management or social work.

 Online Human Services doctorates, you will find, are usually Ph.D. programs.
 On this track, you will need to complete a combination of coursework and research.
-You could seek answers in more complex areas of human services – like strategic planning and evidence-based practice.
-In most cases, you’ll have to write an original dissertation.
+You could seek answers in more complex areas of human services, like strategic planning and evidence based practice.
+In most cases, you will have to write an original dissertation.

 - Take advantage of some of the nation’s most affordable tuition rates, while earning a degree from a private, nonprofit, NEASC accredited university